-Responsible for TCEQ activities supporting the development and implementation of the Texas Clean Rivers Program.
-Responsible for verifying that the QMP is followed by CRP staff.
+Responsible for Texas Commission on Environmental Quality (TCEQ) activities supporting the development and implementation of the Texas Clean Rivers Program (CRP).
+Responsible for verifying that the TCEQ Quality Management Plan (QMP) is followed by CRP staff.
 Supervises TCEQ CRP staff.
 Reviews and responds to any deficiencies, corrective actions, or findings related to the area of responsibility.
-Oversees the development of QA guidance for the CRP.
-Reviews and approves all QA audits, corrective actions, reviews, reports, work plans, contracts, QAPPs, and TCEQ QMP.
+Oversees the development of Quality Assurance (QA) guidance for the CRP.
+Reviews and approves all QA audits, corrective actions, reviews, reports, work plans, contracts, QAPPs, and TCEQ Quality Management Plan.
 Enforces corrective action, as required, where QA protocols are not met.
 Ensures CRP personnel are fully trained.